 - Signs of Manipulation: A Brief Overview

-- 9 Techniques to Disarm a Master Manipulator
+- 10 Techniques to Put a Manipulator in Their Place

 - Playing the victim